rzzzwilson/Random-Stuff/PythonExercises/data_structures/single_linked_list/README.rst

     my_list = (12, (99, (37, None)))

-which is shorter and brings some joy to the heart of an old Lisp programmer!
+which is shorter and brings some joy to the hearts of old Lisp programmers!

 Define a List class
 -------------------

-We could also go full OOP and define an SSL class that has lots of state and methods:
+We could also go full OOP and define an SSL class that has lots of state and methods.
+Everything is hidden away in the class:

 ::